-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the Eastern Suffolk BOCES 2018-19 Administrative Budget."
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Scavo, seconded by Ms. Wottawa, and approved unanimously (8-0) to approve the Eastern Suffolk BOCES 2018-19 Administrative Budget."

 5.1.3.
 Election of Members to the Eastern Suffolk BOCES Board